-- As in the previous period, Poland stands out as one Eastern country in which human rights activists have not only been able to maintain their momentum, but to increase their activities and to score some limited successes.
+10. As in the previous period, Poland stands out as one Eastern country in which human rights activists have not only been able to maintain their momentum, but to increase their activities and to score some limited successes.
 Human rights groups have continued to attract adherents and sympathisers especially among students and workers, and to a lesser extent within the peasantry.
-One group organized an unprecedented leaflet campaign to protest the "meaningless nature" of the nation-wide Peoples Councils elections on 5th February, 1978; later the same month 58 members of another group formed the "Society for Scientific Education" and have begun holding unofficial university lectures which, for example, offer alternative versions of Polish and Farty history.
-December, First Secretary Gierek was obliged to respond to a letter from 14 formerly prominent members of the régime calling for greater political freedom and criticising domestic policies.
+One group organized an unprecedented leaflet campaign to protest the "meaningless nature" of the nationwide Peoples Councils elections on 5th February, 1978; later the same month 58 members of another group formed the "Society for Scientific Education" and have begun holding unofficial university lectures which, for example, offer alternative versions of Polish and Party history.
+In December, First Secretary Gierek was obliged to respond to a letter from 14 formerly prominent members of the régime calling for greater political freedom and criticising domestic policies.
 The difficult internal economic situation, plus the Belgrade Meeting and the visit by President Carter to Poland in December, have been the major factors during the period constraining the régime from more repressive actions.
-Since January however, there has been some overall toughening of approach, such as against those calling for an independent trade union, but following a difficult period in February and early March the unofficial university lectures have continued largely without interference. - 11.
-In only a few cases has the observance of human rights standards in Eastern countries possibly improved slightly in the past few months.
-On 29th December, the first day of the Carter visit (and possibly also in response to a dissident petition campaign), Polish authorities gazetted the UN Covenants on Human Rights, thus putting them officially into force following their ratification in March 1977.
-However, the régime's courting of the Catholic Church has so far brought only a few building permits for new Churches, despite earlier promises, and many Church demands remain outstanding.
-Local conditions for Christians in the GDR should be eased following a March 1978 meeting between the Party and the Protestant Church leadership; religious television programming will also be allowed.
-Meanwhile the Hungarian régime continues to display a sensitive approach to human rights: even the voluntary recent departures of four prominent intellectual dissenters were accomplished without recrimination and with a sense of mutual loss.
+Since January however, there has been some toughening of approach, most recently against those organizing or attending the unofficial lectures, and those calling for an independent trade union.